-9. Using the Files View
+10. Using the Files View

 The Files View provides a convenient way to access HDFS through a web-based interface.
+This document provides information on how to configure a view instance and your cluster for browsing HDFS via the Files View.

-- Configuring Your Cluster for Files View - Creating the Files View Instance
+- Configuring Your Cluster [56]

+- Creating and Configuring a Files View Instance [57]

+- Troubleshooting [59]